 Hire Us Before Your Spouse Does

 Even though this matter might seem straightforward, it is possible that disputes may arise where none were expected.
 In addition, there certain rights that you may be entitled to receive, such as Post Separation Support, Alimony and/or Equitable Distribution, which you would waive if you failed to have a claim for said rights pending at the time your divorce decree is entered by the Court.
-It is wise to have a skilled attorney on your side in case such a situation occurs.
+It is wise to have a skilled Charlotte divorce attorney on your side in case such a situation occurs.

 However, if there is a conflict and/or disagreement with regard to the dissolution of the marriage, it typically involves matters of equitable distribution, post separation support or alimony.
 If there is a dispute as to these matters, including a possible dispute over the date of separation, this would be considered a “Contested Divorce”.
-If these matters cannot be resolved prior to the entry of your divorce decree, you must file suit for these rights before the Court enters your divorce decree/judgment.
+If these matters cannot be resolved prior to the entry of your divorce decree, you or your Charlotte divorce attorney must file suit for these rights before the Court enters your divorce decree/judgment.
 The litigation that surrounds a “Contested Divorce” typically refers to the battle over marital assets, debts and some form of spousal support; all of which will have a significant impact on your life, most importantly, your future.